00fox/Ds2vJoy/README.md

 - MUTE_SOUND
 - VOLUME_UP, VOLUME_DOWN
   - if on trigger, variable speed following the pressure force, otherwise exponential
-    - Other keystrokes that do not require adaptive pressure, can easily be added using a vJoy button linked to a keymap, to which you can also add the rapidfire if you need a repeat time
+    - Other keystrokes that do not require adaptive pressure, can easily be added using a Mapping button linked to a keymap, to which you can also add the rapidfire if you need a repeat time
 - MEMORIZE_MODE: Memorize actual mode, Mappings share the same mode, but each one save his individual 'last mode'
 - TO_MEM_MODE: Go back to memorized mode
 - TO_MODE: Switch to mode 1-8